flows-network/github-fork-notifier/README.md

 3. Click the "Connect/+ Add new authentication" button to authenticate your GitHub account.
 You'll be redirected to a new page where you must grant [flows.network](https://flows.network/) permission to install the `flows-network-integration` bot on the repo that you changed in the code above.

 After that, click the Check button to see your flow details.
 As soon as the flow function's status becomes `ready` and the flow's status becomes `running`, the flow goes live.
-When a GitHub user forks your repo, you will get a Slack notifitaion and a new record in your Airtable.
+Whenever a GitHub user forks your repo, you will get a Slack notifitaion and a new record in your Airtable.
 <img width="1183" alt="image" src="https://user-images.githubusercontent.com/45785633/227132839-d4008845-4a67-46dc-af14-90e06ad96e12.png">

 > [flows.network](https://flows.network/) is still in its early stages.
 We would love to hear your feedback!